yaejinpark/Trello-Clone/README.md

 Make sure you have all of the directories in todo-angular-mongoose.

+#####Mongo:
+Mongoose is required for this app.
+Create two new terminal windows, run 'mongod' on one of them and 'mongo' on the other.
+This app uses database called 'todos'.
+After having mongod and mongo running, select the window in which you are running 'mongo' and select todos as your database.

 #####Express Server:
 CD all the way to 'mytodoupgrade' folder.
 This folder contains all of the back-end side code of the app.
 Type and enter 'node app.js' and if you are successful, you should get the following message in your terminal: 'Listening to port 3000'